• Skip to main content

 Carry-On Liquids: easyJet Liquids Policy

-• Containers with liquids and gel-like substances may hold up to 100 ml (maximum capacity must be printed on container).
+• Containers with liquids and gel-like substances may hold up to 100 ml (maximum capacity must be printed on the container).

-• All containers must be carried in a plastic bag (transparent, resealable, max. capacity 1 liter).
+• All containers must be carried in a plastic bag (transparent, resealable, max. capacity of 1 liter).
 One bag per person.

 • The bag must be presented separately at security.
 Take your liquids out of your carry-on baggage at the security screening point and present them separately.
 In exceptional cases, liquids may be opened in the course of security checks and removed from their outer packaging.